 Volunteer In Our Kitchens

-Our meals are typically cooked by ongoing volunteer cook teams.
-If you have a passion for cooking, a heart for service, and are interested in becoming a long-term volunteer cook please email TNFP Meals Director, Christa Ross using the link below.
+We also have more committed opportunities for volunteer cook teams.
+If you have a passion for cooking, a heart for service, and are interested in becoming a long-term volunteer cook please email TNFP Meals Director, Christa Ross at firstname.lastname@example.org.